Denis Sparrow joined the Royal Marines as a teenager in 1958, serving for nine years in locations including Aden.

 When I went back, I took a load of poppies with me and went looking for Royal Marine headstones in the Commonwealth War Graves Commission cemeteries.
 A friend who had served with 45 Commando toured the cemetery with me to find every one of them, and between us we put a poppy on each of those headstones.

-In a couple of weeks from now, I’ll attend a Remembrance ceremony, and the memory I’ll have will be of going around cemeteries in Aden and looking at the ages carved on those headstones: the 18- and 19-year-olds, several of whom I’d known and served alongside.
+When I attend Remembrance ceremonies, the memory I have is of going around cemeteries in Aden and looking at the ages carved on those headstones: the 18- and 19-year-olds, several of whom I’d known and served alongside.
 That was a very emotional moment for me.